-If there was a card installed in your system previous to this installation you should run uninstall to remove all the components that may be in your system.
-Uninstall will reset your system to the state that it was in before the Core-32 card was installed.
+If there was an audio card from another manufacturer installed in your system previous to this installation but Lexicon Studio will now replace it, you should run Uninstall to remove all components and reset your system.
 Make sure that all other devices are installed and working properly.
 An existing conflict or device that is in a problem state (!) can cause problems when installing additional cards.